Synthetic exosome

 However, due to exosomes being small in size (30-150 nm), present in various biological fluids (such as blood, urine, saliva), sensitivity to environmental factors (such temperature, pH), complexity of drug loading efficiency, there are challenges associated with isolation, purification, delivery and drug payload.

 While application of exosomes is still in its early stages, approaches are being explored to produce exosome-like nanovesicles (ELNs or artificial exosomes) to overcome these challenges.

 ELNs are a type of engineered exosomes designed to modify the structure and enhance the function of natural exosomes.
 The content of ELNs can be highly-customized to match with various medical needs, allowing for more precise control over their properties compared to natural exosomes.
 Additionally, ELNs can be modified with selectively expressed functional groups on the surface to enhance its targeting and uptake by cells or tissues.
-For example, ELNs can be engineered to enhance their stability in fluids, to target specific cell types, such ascytosol of brain cells.
+For example, ELNs can be engineered to enhance their stability in fluids, to target specific cell types, such as cytosol or brain cells.
 Further, ELNs could consistently deliver cargo mRNA with therapeutic catalase mRNA to the brain, attenuating neurotoxicity and neuroinflammation.

 Above all, ELNs' properties can be tailored by researchers for specific applications with precise controlling.
-ELNs hold great potential as a novel approach to meet medical needs, including immunologic therapy, anti-tumor, anti-aging and regeneration.
+ELNs hold significant potential as a novel approach to meet medical needs, including immunologic therapy, anti-tumor, anti-aging and regeneration.